InfamyStudio/POE2-Spam-Culler/README.md

 - At present, the framework does not perform any actions automatically.
 - Further discussion is needed to decide how spam detections should be handled.
 Different communities may require different approaches.
-- A proposed design would keep the system modular, allowing users to select what actions to take on spam detection.
-- Contributors can create "action" plugins that integrate with the detection system for advanced responses.
+- To solve this issue, the system is build to be modular and allow for plugins to be enabled and disabled as needed.
+This means you can choose what action is taken for matched spam by either enabling a community plugin or creating your own.
 - The file is named `client.py` because, in my own build, spam reports are transported to a server that sends Discord embeds.
 This is only a proof of concept and is not included in this repository.

 ---